darinz/ML/03_advanced_classification/01_kernel_methods.md

 2. **Computation**: Computing inner products becomes expensive
 3. **Storage**: The feature matrix grows quadratically with dataset size

+**Real-world impact:** For a dataset with 1000 samples and 1000 dimensions, using degree-3 polynomial features would require storing 1,000,000,000,000 numbers.
+That's a trillion numbers!
+Even with modern computers, this is completely impractical.

+**The paradox:** We need more features to capture complex patterns, but more features make computation impossible.
+This is the fundamental tension that the kernel trick resolves.

 **The Need for a Solution**

 This is where the kernel trick comes in - it allows us to work implicitly in these high-dimensional spaces without ever computing the features explicitly.

+**The magic insight:** We don't actually need to compute the features - we only need to compute their inner products.
+And sometimes, we can compute these inner products efficiently without ever computing the features themselves.

+**Real-world analogy:** It's like being able to measure the similarity between two complex objects without having to describe every detail of each object.
+You can tell if two faces are similar without listing every feature of each face.

 ## 5.2 LMS (Least Mean Squares) with Features